-Classical computers use a huge amount of electricity for computing and dissipate a large amount of heat in the process.
-Enough to require, you know, fans or water to be cooled.
+Classical computers use a huge amount of electricity for computation and dissipate a large amount of heat in the process.
+So much so that, you know, it requires fans or water to be cooled.
 The environmental footprint of these devices is a threat to our environment.
-For this reason, cheaper alternatives have been sought for quite a while.
+For this reason, less expensive alternatives have been sought for quite some time.

-Fortunately, MIT researchers have invented a new computer architecture that is based on magnetic waves and does not require electricity to perform calculations.
-This is considered a major leap forward in the design of devices developed around magnetic-based "spintronic" circuits.
+Luckily, MIT researchers have invented a new computing architecture that is based on magnetic waves and does not require electricity to perform calculations.
+This is considered a great leap forward in the design of devices developed around magnetically based “spintronic” circuits.

 The spintronic circuits

-They use a quantum property of electrons called a "spin wave" in magnetic materials with a lattice structure.
-In this approach, the properties of the spin wave are modulated to produce a quantifiable output, which is in turn used for data computation.
+They use a quantum property of electrons called “spin wave” in magnetic materials with a lattice structure.
+In this approach, the properties of the spin wave are modulated to produce a quantifiable output, which is in turn used to compute the data.

 However, modulation of these properties usually requires the use of electric current using devices that can cause signal noise, thus canceling the performance gain.

-The new circuit architecture developed by MIT involves the use of a magnetic area nanometers wide and made of layered nanofilms to modulate the properties of spin waves.
-The architecture eliminates the need for electricity.
+The new circuit architecture developed by MIT involves the use of a nanometer-wide magnetic area made of layered nanofilms to modulate the properties of spin waves.
+The architecture eliminates the need to use electricity.

 Here is how he describes the discovery related to spintronic circuits the news organization MIT News: “In the future, pairs of spin waves could be fed into the circuit through two channels.
 They will be modulated for different properties and combined.
-They will generate measurable quantum interference which we will use for the calculations (a bit like photon wave interference is used for the quantum calculation) ".
+They will generate measurable quantum interference that we will use for calculations (much like photon wave interference is used for quantum calculation) ".

 Researchers are now trying to build working spintronic circuits to perform simple calculations.
 The next step is to optimize the material and reduce potential signal noise.
 Finally, you need to find a way to quickly change states by moving around the domain wall.